 There are a ton of Lisbon specific Facebook groups where you can get answers to many questions or find other internationals.
-Various groups focus on specific nationalities, but my favorite general one is the Lisbon International Friends group.
+Various groups focus on specific nationalities, but a good general one is the Lisbon International Friends group.
 Whatever question you have, people there will be able to answer it.

 Couchsurfing has a weekly meetup on Wednesdays in Cais do Sodre that is attended by internationals, travelers, and some locals.
 I think the meet-up is in a poor location (the bar is a bit odd), but it’s not too shabby for getting to know a few people when you’re new to the city.
 A bunch of my Lisbon friends I met through CS.
 Events also get regularly posted on Meetup.com.

 Older expats and career professionals seem to connect via platforms like Internations.

 It doesn’t have to take long to build up a social circle in Lisbon!